 The Modern Slavery Act became an act of parliament on 26th March 2015.

 The policy sets out to protect victims of human trafficking and slavery.
 RealityMine Limited (the Company) wholly supports the Act and is committed to ensuring that our business is conducted in a professional and ethical manner.
+The company’s financial year end is 31st December.

 The Company will not tolerate the use of forced or child labour in any of its operations.